Estimated reading time: 6 minutes

 11. Manager Budget Training

-Churches that employ people to manage various departments within the church should use the finance committee to help train church leaders on how to manage their budget, how to read and interpret financial reporting statements, and how to address departmental budget variances.
+Churches that employ people to manage various departments should use the finance committee to help train church leaders on managing their budgets, reading and interpreting financial reporting statements, and addressing departmental budget variances.

 A finance committee should be able to develop budget training and create a simple process to help managers become financially literate.